skylar-koningin/cider_install_scripts/README.md

 # DISCLAIMER
 This is not a free way to use Cider, you must already have a license to use it.
 For Cider devs and legal: I am not sharing a way to use Cider for free and I recognize that Cider is owned by you wonderful people.
 I am making this mainly for myself because I like to distrohop and I want a quick way to install it.
+The only reason Im uploading it to Github is because I feel that some people would also find it useful.

 # Current OS Support
 - Windows
 - MacOS Intel
 - MacOS Silicon
-- Pacman-based distros (Arch Linux, EndeavourOS, Manjaro, etc)
-- Aptitude-based distros (Debian, Ubuntu, Linux Mint, Pop!_OS, etc)
+- apt-based distros (Debian, Ubuntu, Linux Mint, Pop!_OS, etc)
-- RPM-based distros that use DNF (Fedora, RHEL, CentOS, AlmaLinux, etc)
+- dnf-based distros (Fedora, RHEL, CentOS, etc)
-- Any distro that can use AppImage files
+- pacman-based distros (Arch Linux, EndeavourOS, Manjaro, etc)

 # WIP Operating Systems
-- OpenSUSE
+- OpenSUSE (it is RPM-based, but it uses zypper, and Cider doesnt explicitly say it works )

 # How to install and use
 ## 1. Install Git
-- Windows:

-`winget install git`
+- Windows: `winget install git`

-- MacOS:

-``/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" && brew install git``
+- MacOS: ``/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" && brew install git``

--Linux

-Arch: `sudo pacman -S git`

-Debian/Ubuntu: `sudo apt install git`
+- apt: `sudo apt install git`

-Fedora/CentOS: `sudo dnf install git`
+- dnf: `sudo dnf install git`

-OpenSUSE: `sudo zypper install git`
+- pacman: `sudo pacman -S git`

-Gentoo: `sudo emerge --ask dev-vcs/git`

 ## 2. Clone the repository
 - Run `git clone https://github.com/skylarkoningin/cider_install_scripts.git` (this will work cross-platform)